k0staa/k0staa.github.io/_posts/2018-12-09-kafka-simple-fraud-detection.markdown

 ---
 title:  "Using Kafka Streams to search for suspicious traffic in log stream. "
-excerpt: "Searching for strange traffic in the log stream using Kafka streams.
-Joining of data streams and saving it in MongoDB.
-Data streaming from MongoDB with the help of Spring WebFlux.
+excerpt: "Searching for suspicious traffic in the log stream using Kafka Streams.
+Joining streams and saving in MongoDB.
+Using HTML5 Server-Sent events to stream data from MongoDB with the help of Spring WebFlux.
 Everything written in Kotlin."
 header:
   overlay_image: /assets/images/post_teaser.jpeg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background